The Site Logistics Experts

 The Challenge

-Autonomous vehicles rely on their own sensor stack, connected infrastructure, and approved data feeds.
-But on real sites, they often share space with human-driven vehicles, service equipment, and personnel that are not part of the autonomous control loop.
+Robotic vehicles rely on their own sensor stack to follow a designed path during Durability Testing.
+They often share space with human-driven vehicles that are not part of the control loop.

-That creates an incomplete operating picture.
-The AV may detect an object nearby, but without a shared position feed, it may not know that a human-driven vehicle is approaching from outside its current sensor view, around an obstruction, or from a route not modeled in its control system.
+During testing, the robotic control system may not know that a human-driven vehicle is approaching.
+This is a safety issue if the human-driven vehicle is outside its current sensor view, around an obstruction, or from a route not modeled in its control system.

-RTS closes that gap by feeding live positions of tracked human-driven vehicles, equipment, and personnel into the autonomous vehicle control environment.
+RTS closes that gap by feeding live positions of tracked human-driven vehicles into the autonomous vehicle control environment.

 Conservative operating rules cap throughput